What is Wrapped Bitcoin (wBTC)? Understanding wrapped tokens

 Swap Wrapped Bitcoin for more crypto

 Want to exchange WBTC for other cryptocurrencies like Ethereum and Bitcoin?
-MoonPay allows you to swap crypto cross-chain with no processing fees, directly from your non-custodial wallet.
+MoonPay allows you to swap crypto cross-chain with competitive rates, directly from your non-custodial wallet.